suavecitoprograms/Programming-Projects-and-Courses/README.md

-# Projects-and-Courses
+# Programming-Projects-and-Courses
-a collection of personal projects and courses
+a collection of personal programming projects and courses

 MOOC.FI (Massive Open Online Course) are courses that are hosted by University of Helsinki MOOC Center.